calmm-js/kefir.combines/README.md

 from Kefir and [`identical`](http://ramdajs.com/docs/#identical) from [Ramda](http://ramdajs.com/).
 Duplicates are skipped, because that can reduce unnecessary updates.
-Ramda's `identical` provides a semantics of equality that works well within the context embedding properties to VDOM.
+Ramda's `identical` provides a semantics of equality that works well within the context of embedding properties to VDOM.

 Unlike with [`combine`](http://rpominov.github.io/kefir/#combine), any argument of `K` is allowed to be